saattrupdan/advent_of_code_2023/README.md

 These are my Rust solutions for the 2023 edition of [Advent of Code](https://adventofcode.com/2023).

-To run them firstly ensure that [Rust and `cargo` is installed](https://www.rust-lang.org/tools/install), after which you can run the command
+To run them firstly ensure that [Rust is installed](https://www.rust-lang.org/tools/install), after which you can run the command